This episode is titled “In the Low Countries.”

 The next governor was Don Juan de Austria, an illegitimate son of Charles V, so half-brother of Philip II.
 Although he was one of the most admired military heroes in Christendom for his defeat of the Turks at the Battle of Lepanto, he was not allowed to enter Brussels until he’d agreed to the stipulations of the Pacification of Ghent.
 But Philip II would not give up the struggle.
 A new army was sent into the region, and once again the southern provinces abandoned the struggle.
 Then the northern provinces, against the advice of William of Orange, formed a separate league for the defense of their faith and freedom.

 In 1607, almost a decade after the death of Philip II, Spain decided her losses in the struggle weren’t worth the effort and cost of continuing the war, and a truce was signed.
 By then, the majority of the people in the northern provinces were Calvinist, and many in the north equated their faith with their nationalist loyalty, while the southern provinces remained Catholic.
-Eventually, religious, economic, and cultural differences led to the formation of 3 countries, the Netherlands, which were Protestant, and Belgium & Luxembourg, both Catholic.
+Eventually, religious, economic, and cultural differences led to the formation of three countries; the Netherlands, which were Protestant, and Belgium and Luxembourg, both Catholic.